 The rate of contributions you pay is based on how much you are paid.
-There is a 5 tier contribution system with your contributions based on how much of your pensionable pay falls into each tier.
+There is a 5 tier contribution system with your contributions based on how much of your pensionable pay as a councillor falls into each tier.
 If you elect for the 50/50 section of the scheme you would pay half the rates listed below.
-When you join and every April afterwards, your employer will decide your contribution rate.
-Your employer must also review your contribution rate if you have a permanent material change to your terms and conditions of employment during the Scheme year which affects your pensionable pay
+When you join and every April afterwards, your council will decide your contribution rate.
+Your council must also review your contribution rate if you have a permanent material change to your terms and conditions as a councillor during the Scheme year which affects your pensionable pay.